BestTimesToVisit.com Logo

 transport

-Invest in a Copenhagen Card if you plan on hitting multiple attractions and using public transport extensively.
-It covers entry to many museums and unlimited travel on buses, trains, and the metro within the city.
-It's a fantastic way to avoid buying individual tickets and makes hopping between sights a breeze.
+Invest in a Copenhagen Card if you plan on hitting many attractions and using public transport extensively.
+It covers unlimited travel on buses, trains, and the metro within the city and surrounding areas, plus free entry to over 80 attractions, often saving you a bundle compared to individual tickets.

 culture